Destuntzia rubra

-Destuntzia rubra is a species of truffle-like fungus in the family Gomphaceae, and the type species of the genus Destuntzia.
+Destuntzia rubra is a species of truffle-like fungus in the family Claustulaceae, and the type species of the genus Destuntzia.
 The fungus was first described scientifically in 1899 by H. W. Harkness as Hymenogaster ruber.
 Robert Fogel and James Trappe transferred it to Destuntzia in 1985.

+The fruiting body is up to 4 cm broad.
+It is white when young and stains reddish in age.
+It grows in woods, often with Douglas-fir.